DonhauserK/DonhauserK.github.io/README.md

 # Welcome
 My name is Konstantin Donhauser and I am a researcher in statistical machine learning.
-My current focus is on **high dimensional statistics**,**interpolation theory** and general
+My research focus can be broadly summarized as anything related to the **theoretical aspects of machine learning**.
+In particular, I have recently worked on topics related to **high dimensional statistics** and **interpolation theory**.

 this is my new page - ok change again